CFPB CID & Audits Defense Lawyers

 Consumer Financial Protection Bureau investigations have the potential to lead to substantial consequences.
 Banks, lenders, servicers, and others accused of fraudulent and predatory practices can face enormous fines and other penalties.
 In the most-severe cases, CFPB investigations can lead to criminal charges against entities, their owners and executives, board members, and others.
 But, while these are very possible outcomes, it is often possible to resolve CFPB subpoenas and investigations without liability as well; and, in many cases, a proactive defense strategy can result in a CFPB investigation being terminated without charges being filed.

-Federal Defense Attorneys for CFPB CIDs, Subpoenas and Investigations
+CFPB Defense Attorneys for CFPB CIDs, Subpoenas and Investigations

 At Oberheiden P.C., we represent businesses and financial institutions across the county in matters involving the Consumer Financial Protection Bureau.
 Whether you have received a CFPB subpoena or your business or institution is facing a large-scale CFPB investigation, our federal defense attorneys can guide you safely through the process.
-Our attorneys have extensive experience in high-stakes federal investigations – including decades of prior experience as white-collar prosecutors with the U.S. Department of Justice (DOJ) – and we have resolved the substantial majority of our clients’ federal investigations without charges being filed.
+Our attorneys have extensive experience in high-stakes federal investigations – including prior experience as white-collar prosecutors with the U.S. Department of Justice (DOJ) – and we have resolved the substantial majority of our clients’ federal investigations without charges being filed.

 In addition to representing our clients during CFPB inquiries, we also provide CFPB compliance representation.
-This among several factors that distinguish Oberheiden P.C. from other law firms, and it is important for two reasons: (i) since we serve as CFPB compliance counsel, we are intimately familiar with the laws that govern consumer finance transactions and the CFPB’s policies and procedures; and, (ii) in addition to providing defense representation for your CFPB investigation, we can simultaneously assist your business or institution with coming into compliance.
+This is among several factors that distinguish Oberheiden P.C. from other law firms, and it is important for two reasons: (i) since we serve as CFPB compliance counsel, we are intimately familiar with the laws that govern consumer finance transactions and the CFPB’s policies and procedures; and, (ii) in addition to providing defense representation for your CFPB investigation, we can simultaneously assist your business or institution with coming into compliance.